 Rewarding students who admit they were wrong

 Displaying respect, even if you have to show it before receiving it

 Of all these tips, #5 is the most important since it’s advice you can remember at any point as a teacher.

 The best way to teach students lifelong skills is to exhibit them yourself.

 4. S.P.E.C.I.A.L.
 Introduction: Teaching Soft Skills to Our Students (Edutopia)

 Edutopia is the brainchild non-profit of Star Wars creator George Lucas.
 The organization’s mission is to find the educational methods that help students succeed and replicate those results in K-12 classrooms across the world.

 As a result, it’s no wonder that they’re now a major force in education reform.
-That includes emphasizing soft skills education.
+That includes emphasizing how to teach soft skills.

 For Edutopia, soft skills training boils down to eight key skills that you can use in fewer than seven seconds — especially when you’re making a first impression.

 Learn and listen